 - Refrigerate: Allow the leftovers to cool slightly, and then place the broccoli into an airtight container.
 Store in the refrigerator for up to 3 days.

 - Reheat: For best results, spread the leftover broccoli out on a sheet pan and broil it for 2-3 minutes until warmed through.
 If you try to heat baked broccoli in the microwave, it will become soggy.

 - Instant Pot Broccoli Cheddar Soup

 Need more inspiration for planning meals that your family will love?
 Sign up for my FREE Meal Plans and each week you will get a meal plan with a shopping list.

 If you tried this recipe for Parmesan Roasted Broccoli, be sure to leave a review and comment below!

 - 1 head broccoli trimmed into 1 inch florets

 - freshly cracked black pepper to taste

-- Trim broccoli into 1 to 2 inch florets, removing most of the stalk.
+- Wash and dry the broccoli well and then trim the broccoli into 1 to 2-inch florets, removing most of the stalk.

-- Place florets onto rimmed baking sheet and drizzle with olive oil, salt and pepper.
-Toss to coat and then spread broccoli out evenly on sheet pan--leaving room around each floret so broccoli can roast, not steam.
+- Place the florets onto a rimmed baking sheet and drizzle with olive oil, salt, and pepper.
+Toss to coat and then spread the broccoli out evenly on the pan, being sure to leave room around each floret so the broccoli can roast, not steam.

 - Roast for 20 minutes and then flip broccoli and roast for another 10-15 minutes or until broccoli is browned and tender.

-- Finish by topping broccoli with freshly grated Parmesan and fresh lemon juice.
+- Remove the broccoli from the oven and toss with freshly grated parmesan cheese and lemon juice.